-Dr. Martha Cruz Zuniga is an assistant clinical professor of economics.
+Dr. Martha Cruz Zuniga is an assistant clinical professor of economics and is also the Director of Economics programs.
 She specializes in development economics, international economics and monetary economics with particular focus on migration, remittances, microfinance, poverty, education, and international transmission of shocks.
 She is especially interested in issues affecting developing countries.

 Dr. Cruz Zuniga first joined The Catholic University of America faculty in 2006 as an Assistant Professor and taught Economic courses on both the undergraduate and graduate levels.
 From 2009 to 2011, Dr. Cruz-Zuniga held the position of General Manager at The Royal Flowers Group and Director of Finance and Administration at One World Telecom in Miami, FL.
 Dr. Cruz Zuniga returned to The Catholic University of America in 2012.
 She is currently involved in seeking grants, serving as Academic Advisor for thesis of master students at the Integral Economic Development Management program as well as teaching Economic courses to undergraduate and graduate students.
 Dr. Cruz Zuniga has also held appointments at Western Michigan University and has previously worked in private companies in Ecuador.